 Our House, Inc. dba Christopher Youth Center employs Takewell & Hanna, CPAs to assist in bookkeeping and reconciling of accounts.
-Karen Hanna is a Trustee on the Board of Trustees of Our House, Inc. dba Christopher Youth Center.
-For the year ended December 31, 2021, Our House, Inc. dba Christopher Youth Center paid Takewell & Hanna, CPAs \$5,698.
+Karen Hanna was a Trustee on the Board of Trustees of Our House, Inc. dba Christopher Youth Center until June 2022.
+For the year ended December 31, 2022, Our House, Inc. dba Christopher Youth Center paid Takewell & Hanna, CPAs \$6,000.